jetbrains-qodana/public-api/README.md

 * HTTP 404 - Endpoint not found
 * HTTP 500 - The internal server error returns if a project token could not be created

-See more details and response sample at full documentation.
+Refer to the full documentation for complete details and sample responses.

 ### Get a list of organization users